 An enjoyable 15-minute boardwalk across the wetlands estuary takes you to a well-graded track that gradually climbs up to the trig lookout point at 158m (518ft).
 The views out across the beach, ocean, forest and mountains are truly spectacular.
 If you’re keen to walk a little further, follow the Three Mile Pack track past the lagoon and then back via the beach.
 Be sure to check the tides first or you might be in for some rock scrambling and wave dodging though!

-You’ll have the chance to relax in Okarito on our Masterpiece trip.
+You’ll have the chance to relax in Okarito on our Masterpiece New Zealand Adventure Tour.

 5. Sealy Tarns, Mt.
 Cook National Park, South Island